 For the afternoon, visit Black Canyon of the Gunnison National Park.
 Just 50 minutes from Gunnison and less than an hour east of Montrose, the steep and dark-colored walls of the Black Canyon rise 2,000 vertical feet from the river.
 Take a relatively flat walk from the South Rim Visitors Center.
-Peer across the chasm to Colorado’s tallest cliff, Painted Wall — you’ll know it by the white gash through the otherwise pitch-black stone.
+Peer across the chasm to Colorado’s tallest cliff, Painted Wall — you’ll know it by the lines of pink that streak through the otherwise pitch-black stone.
 Learn more about the Black Canyon >>

 On the western side of the canyon, stop into downtown Montrose, where antique shops, several cafes and a handful of museums exploring the history of the area can keep you busy.

-White-knuckle adventures await you on granite-topped Mt.
-Crested Butte: take the chairlift to access a web of mountain-biking trails.
+White-knuckle adventures await you on granite-topped Mount Crested Butte: take the chairlift to access a web of mountain-biking trails.
 (Crested Butte is the sport’s self-proclaimed birthplace.)
 Or see how you fare at bungee jumping, rock climbing and disc golf at the Adventure Park, located at the base of Crested Butte Mountain Resort.

 Continue the action into the afternoon by rafting or fishing the gold-medal waters of the Taylor River.
 Gunnison County holds four state records for the largest rainbow, brown and lake trout, and kokanee salmon, a landlocked variety of salmon.
 Fishing, wildflower hikes and stand-up paddleboarding are top activities at Lake Irwin, as well.

 Ready for some downtime?
 Head into the historic town of Crested Butte.
 Its blocks of charming Victorian-era buildings form what the National Trust for Historic Preservation calls one of the country’s most distinctive towns to visit.